Police Officer

 Step 4: Background Investigation

-Once candidates have successfully completed the testing process.
-SPD will send candidates a link to an online personal history information questionnaire.
+Once candidates have successfully completed the testing process, SPD will send them a link to an online personal history information questionnaire.
 The SPD background unit will then conduct a thorough background investigation.
 The background investigation typically takes 2–3 months.

 Step 5: Final Exams

-Candidates who successfully pass the background investigation.
-Must complete a medical evaluation, a psychological evaluation, and a polygraph exam.
+Candidates who pass the background check will need to complete a medical exam, a psychological exam, and a polygraph test.

-• The polygraph and medical will be scheduled during a visit to Seattle.
-The psychological is scheduled virtually.
+The polygraph and medical exams will be scheduled during a visit to Seattle, and the psychological exam is scheduled virtually.

 Step 6: Employment Offer

-The most competitive candidates may receive an offer of employment.
-After completing and passing all the above steps.
-Depending on the candidate’s scores, results, and application.
+The most competitive candidates may receive an offer of employment after completing and passing all the steps above, depending on the candidate’s scores, results, and application.

 Click To Play